rontarrant/gtkDcoding/docs/_posts/2019-10-11-0078-notebook-ii-multiple-tabs.md

 </div>
 <!-- end of snippet for first (1st) occurrence of application and terminal screen shots on a single page -->

 Not much has to change to have more tabs.
-Just add more strings for tab names, more `Label`s, and more `TextView`s… or whatever you’re cramming in there.
+Just add more strings for tab names, more `Label`s, and more `TextView`s... or whatever you’re cramming in there.
 Your class preamble might look like this:

 ```d
 CSS css; // need to see tab shapes against the bg